nahanni/rw_redis_fdw/README.md

 # Writable Foreign Data Wrapper for Redis

 This PostgreSQL extension provides a Foreign Data Wrapper for read (SELECT) and write (INSERT, UPDATE, DELETE) access to Redis databases (http://redis.io).
+Supported Redis data types include: string, set, hash, list, zset, and pubsub.

-*Note* that this repository is called rw\_redis\_fdw as to not be confused with https://github.com/pg-redis-fdw/redis_fdw, which was used as a template for the table schema.
-Instructions hereon-in is in reference this repository's project only.
+*Note* that the output FDW module is called **redis\_fdw**, even though this repository is called rw\_redis\_fdw and not be confused with https://github.com/pg-redis-fdw/redis_fdw (which was used as a basis for the table schema), to enable existing users to migrate to this repo.
+Instructions hereon-in refer to this repository only.

 redis\_fdw *(nahanni/rw\_redis\_fdw)* was written by Leon Dang, sponsored by Nahanni Systems Inc.

 This project is currently work in progress and may have experience significant changes until it becomes stable.
-Use this module with caution and at your own risk!
+Use it with caution and at your own risk!

 **PostgreSQL version compatibility**